allenabishekGithub/inter-domain-automatedNetworking/related-work-and-novelty.md

 ## 2. The system being assessed

-The current design has independently owned packet A, optical, and packet B domains.
+The design assessed in this historical catalogue has independently owned packet A, optical, and packet B domains.
 Each domain operates one persistent AI DSO: the agent and domain service orchestrator are the same runtime.
 Its four workflows and shared context utility contain 57 named nodes, with three conditional generative-LLM reasoning nodes.